Close

 Key Visa Categories for Business Travelers

 Single Entry Business Visa: Ideal for one-time business meetings or exploratory visits.
-Valid for up to 3 months with a single entry provision.
+Valid for up to 3 months with a single entry provision and maximum stays of 30-60 days.
+Processing typically takes 5-7 working days.

-Multiple Entry Business Visa: The most popular option for established business relationships.
-Allows multiple entries over 6-12 months, perfect for ongoing negotiations, project monitoring, or regular client meetings.
+Multiple Entry Business Visa (6 months): The most popular option for established business relationships.
+Allows multiple entries over six months with stays of up to 60 days per visit, perfect for ongoing negotiations, project monitoring, or regular client meetings.

 Quick Scenario: Imagine you're a textile buyer from Mumbai planning quarterly visits to Dhaka's garment manufacturing hubs.
 A multiple-entry visa eliminates repetitive applications and significantly reduces your administrative overhead—not to mention the frustration of repeated paperwork.